 The London & North Western Railway Society Study Centre.

-The Study Centre is open to anyone interested in researching the LNWR and related companies.
+The Study Centre will be open to anyone interested in researching the LNWR and related companies.
 Visitors wishing to view the archive material, browse the library of books and periodicals, or search and view the Society‘s large photograph collection on computer, or browse through the many albums of photographs held there, are very welcome.
 The members running the Study Centre are always happy to assist visitors with their research.

 Since the opening of the Study Centre the volume of material in the archive and library has grown considerably.
 Today the collection runs to around 8,000 items, a large proportion of which are original.
 It covers all aspects of the work and operations of the LNWR and its successors, and includes minute books, reports, working and public timetables, appendices, and working instructions.
 There is a large collection of drawings and other information related to locomotives and rolling stock, stations, buildings, track and signalling.
 Many items are unique.